Introduction

 LM7805/08

-When I first started developing the dropController I used LM7805s and then later LM7808s.
-My early devices were 12v and used 12v valves and for 12v power LM7805/8 work fine, however, when used with 24v they get very hot, hotter than I was happy with so I stopped using them.
-12v to 8v is fine.
-24v to 8v requires a lot of extra work and all that extra work turns to heat.
+When I moved to 24v valves, the LM7805s complained by getting very hot.
+I tried LM7808s for while but they had the same issue so I moved to pre-built DC-DC step down buck converters.
 Besides, the cost between a pre-made buck converter and a circuit using a LM7805/LM7808 is almost the same and buck converters are far more efficient and do not create any where near the same amount of heat.

 – no heat sink, the temperature went to around 115°C.